caminashell/iplsch/README.md

 IP Address List Checker

-I haven't written any Python in a while so...

 I was installing UFW on Debian and looking into IP Blocking lists.
 Since I already use a well-maintained list, I thought I would compare it to what I had come across from a UFW source.